nhejazi/almost-surely/content/post/love-a-tool-neovim.md

----
++++
 date: "2016-05-06"
+author: "Nima Hejazi"
+title: "how to love a tool - neovim"
+summary: "Discussion of the Neovim text editor"
+categories: [ "editors", "productivity", "computing" ]
 comments: true
-title: how to love a tool - neovim
-summary: on the Neovim text editor
 status: final
-tags:
-- neovim
-- productivity
-- computing

----
++++

 Recently, I decided to look for new tools to improve my work efficiency, and very early in the endeavor to find new and better tools, I came across the